-- presentation tools that lead students beyond basic slides and bullet points, allowing them to upload, create, edit, and share creative presentations—anytime, anywhere
+- presentation tools that lead students beyond basic slides and bullet points, allowing them to upload, create, edit, and share creative presentations anytime and anywhere;

-- video tools that make it easier than ever to integrate video into shared projects and presentations
+- video tools that make it easier than ever to integrate video into shared projects and presentations; and

 - community tools that enable Lead Investigator instructors and eInvestigators to communicate, collaborate, and create in shared spaces.